AdamSL394/Bootstrap-Portfolio/README.md

 # Portfolio

 This is a my portfolio built using the tools listed below.
-My portfolio  representing my work as a web developer, it contains projects using javascript, firebase, Jquery, Moment and more!
+My portfolio  representes my work as a web developer, it contains projects using javascript, firebase, Jquery, Moment and more!
+You will find links to my Github and Linkedin, and more about me as a professional.

 ## Running Tests

 Open the file in  your browser (preferably google chrome) to test the code.
-This well display the website built!
+This will display the website built!

 ## Built with:
 <ol>